SunilSimha/Compos/README.md

 # Compos
 This is a instruction document of COMPOS (COdes for Matter POwer Spectrum) written by Ziang Yan.
 It is written in Python.
+This fork (me Sunil Simha) is mainly because the software had gotten out of date and required some cleanup for it to install smoothly.

+# Changes
+* `setuppackages.py` has been renamed `setup.py` and the previously existing file of that name has been deleted. `setuppath.py` now runs in the renamed file.
+* All `import` function calls for packages in  `compos` have been modified to `from . import`
+* Minor fixes to accommodate change in `Python` syntax.

-This is the version July 2015.
+This is the version July 2015. (forked on Dec 2017)
 Prerequisites:
 =============